Sunshine and Vitamin D

 Spring and Fall tips:

-- While some people use tanning beds, which can give some vitamin D production, I do not recommend them because they are an unnatural source and may potentially increase skin cancer risk.
+While some people use tanning beds, which can give some vitamin D production, we do not recommend them because they are an unnatural source and may increase skin cancer risk.

 Take a winter trip to Caribbean!
 Just remember that sudden major sun exposures like tropical trips in winter are risky because your skin hasn't had enough time to gradually adjust to it, so take extra sun precautions.
 And while you’re at it, take your pediatrician along with you just in case...

 Newborn visit (day 3-5 of age, home visits encouraged)